 - Student: An FSA ID is your account username and password.
 You need it to sign the FAFSA form online.
 If you don’t have an FSA ID, you can create an FSA ID online to complete federal student aid tasks.
 It takes about 10 minutes to create an FSA ID.

-- Parent: If you are the parent, you need to create your own FSA ID to sign your child’s FAFSA form online.
-Create an FSA ID .
+- Parent: If you are the parent of a dependent student, you need to create your own FSA ID to sign your child’s FAFSA form online.
 As a parent, you’ll be able to use your FSA ID right away.